Menu

 Tour Overview

-For those who love nature and history, the 2024 Walking Tour of Nakasendo and Takayama is a great option.
+The 2025 Walking Tour of Nakasendo and Takayama is a great option for those who love nature and history and would like to travel to off-the-beaten-path destinations of Japan.
 The tour will take you on well-paced daily walks along the Nakasendo Way – part of Japan’s ancient mountain highway between Tokyo and Kyoto – travelled by feudal lords, merchants and pilgrims for centuries.
-This historic walk looks much as it did all those years ago and takes you through mountains covered in autumn colour to the picturesque post towns of Tsumago, Magome and Narai.
+The historic walk along the Nakasendo trail looks much as it did all those years ago and takes you through mountains covered in autumn colour to the picturesque post towns of Tsumago, Magome and Narai.
 Along the way, you’ll sample regional cuisine, stay in rustic country-style inns and soak in thermal hot springs.

-The tour suits fit and active people who are comfortable hiking up to 6 – 12 km a day.
-Each of the daily walking tours has been designed to pause to take in the cultural and historical interest spots, traditional architecture and the local way of life – providing unforgettable insights into Japan and its people.
+The tour suits fit and active people who are comfortable hiking up to 6 – 12 km daily.
+Each daily walking tour has been designed to pause to take in the cultural and historical interest spots, traditional architecture and the local way of life – providing unforgettable insights into Japan and its people.
+Apart from the walks, the tour is full of Japan’s rural hidden gems taking you to hard-to-access places.

 Itinerary

 *Many of our guests arrive a day or so early to settle in before the tour starts.
-We can arrange your additional nights accommodation in the same room as the tour.
-Nagoya is only one and half hour away from Tokyo, and less than one hour from Kyoto or Osaka by shinkansen.
+We can try arranging your additional night's accommodation in the same room as the tour.

-You leave the great city of Nagoya behind, take an express train to the small town of Nakatsugawa in the delightful Kiso Valley.
+You leave the great city of Nagoya behind and take an express train to the small town of Nakatsugawa in the delightful Kiso Valley.

-Today, putting on your walking shoes, you begin the first leg of your hike along the Nakasendo Way, one of Japan’s most scenic routes.
+Today, putting on your walking shoes, you begin the first leg of your hike along the Nakasendo Way.
 The Nakasendo was one of the old highways connecting Edo (today's Tokyo) with Kyoto, passing through the mountainous terrain of the Kiso Valley.
-Here, some of the historic post-towns where travelers would stay during their long journeys still stand.
-And in some places, sections of the trail itself remain, allowing visitors to experience walking the Nakasendo for themselves.
-Going for a stroll on the cobblestone route and the twinkling of the sunlight through the trees really makes you feel like a traveler in the olden days.
+Here, some of the historic post towns where travellers would stay during their long journeys still stand.
+In some places, sections of the trail itself remain, allowing visitors to experience walking the Nakasendo for themselves.
+Going for a stroll on the cobblestone route and the twinkling of the sunlight through the trees really make you feel like a traveller in the olden days.

 (Total walking distance today - about 11 km)